scottmonster/istrue/README.md

 # istrue

-A powerful bash utility that evaluates expressions and determines their truthiness. `istrue` can handle a wide variety of input types including literals, arithmetic expressions, file tests, shell commands, and more.
+A truthiness utility that behaves the way I want it to. `istrue` can handle a wide variety of input types including literals, arithmetic expressions, file tests, shell commands, and more.

 ## Features